 Conveniently located just blocks from Ford’s Theatre, the Downtown Holiday Market features small businesses and entrepreneurs across the region selling their wares.
 I like to just wander from stall to stall to smell the candles and soaps and browse gifts.

-According to the organizers, there are “70 exhibitors including Black-owned and minority-owned businesses from the DC Department of Small and Local Business Development’s (DSLBD).”
+There are 70+ exhibitors including Black-owned and minority-owned businesses from the DC Department of Small and Local Business Development (DSLBD).

 No purchases are necessary as DC’s outdoor shopping village is free.
 But there are vendors selling food and hot beverages.
 Buy a donut and then find a seat in the pavilion to watch singers and musicians perform on the live stage.

 After you finish your shopping, head over to Jaleo’s to enjoy tapas and sangria.
-Seating is provided outside in a covered area festooned with holidays decorations.
+Seating is provided outside in a covered area festooned with holiday decorations.

 Or you choose among three other restaurants operated by ThinkFoodGroup in the Penn Quarter.
 They are Zaytinya, China Chilcano, and Oyamel Cocina Mexicana.
 After you finish your cocktail and a small bite, button up your coat and head down to the U.S. Capitol.